LUN7/js-value-object/README.md

 # js-value-object

-A value object libary for nodejs
+A value object library for nodejs